Internectio/Locuscraft/README.md

 * **A Privacy Policy.** This is important and I know nothing about writing a privacy policy.
 * **Spreading the word.** This is what I'm working on now.
 If you know any online communities or other outlets we could share this with, please do so or let me know!

+##Locuscraft To-Do List

+* Develop the basic structure of subject entry pages.
+The initial framework for entries can come from the "Wiki".
+* Create a few starter subject pages to be used for the User Homepage.
+* Develop the User Homepage including user's post feed, community task feed, My Tasks, and user sidebar.
+* Create the default categories all new accounts will have in their interests.

 Finally, if anyone is interested I have answered a short [site planning questionaire](https://github.com/Zachcraft/Locuscraft/issues/2).
 It seemed a bit redundant so I decided to link it rather than write it up in this readme.

 # Locuscraft Site Map